skip to content

 Request by members of the public to address meetings

-As well as attending Council meetings, in some Councils, members of the public can also make a prior request for permission to address the elected members and Council officers on relevant issues.
-In other Councils there are other opportunities to hear public views to reduce the length of formal meetings.
-Each Council will have a policy on how it deals with requests from residents to address the Council.
+As well as attending council meetings, members of the public may also make a prior written request for permission to speak at a council meeting (known as a deputation) [Local Government (Procedures at Meetings) Regulations 2013 (SA) reg 11].
+Each council will have a policy on how it deals with requests from residents to address the council, which is available on its website.

 Committee meetings

-As well as full Council meetings, sometimes Councils also have committee meetings.
-These committee meetings allow time for more detailed discussion on particular subjects or issues, such as planning applications.
-These committees make recommendations to the full Council, where the decisions are voted upon.
+As well as council meetings, councils also have committee meetings [see Local Government Act 1999 (SA) Chapter 6, Part 2].
+These committees are established to perform a specific function on behalf of the council and support council decision making.
+Committee meetings allow time for more detailed discussion on particular subjects or issues, such as risk and audit, grants, and fire safety.
+The committees make recommendations to the council, where the decisions are voted upon in council meetings.
 In some cases, certain decisions can be delegated to these committees or even to individual council officers.

 Information and briefing sessions

-A Council, or the chief executive officer of the Council, may hold or arrange for the holding of a session (not being a formal meeting of a Council or Council committee required to be held under this Chapter) to which more than 1 member of the Council or a Council committee is invited to attend or be involved in for the purposes of providing information or a briefing to attendees (an information or briefing session) [s 90A(1)].
+A council, or the chief executive officer of the council, may hold information and briefing sessions.
+These sessions require more than 1 member of the council or a council committee to be invited to attend or be involved for the purposes of providing information or a briefing to attendees [Local Government Act 1999 (SA) s 90A(1)].

 Further information